yaal-coop/canaille/doc/features.rst

 Multi-factor authentication
 ===========================

-If the :attr:`one-time passcode feature <canaille.core.configuration.CoreSettings.OTP_METHOD>` is set, then users will need to authenticate themselves using a one-time passcode via an authenticator app.
+If the :attr:`authentication factors <canaille.core.configuration.CoreSettings.AUTHENTICATION_FACTORS>` configuration includes ``otp``, then users will need to authenticate themselves using a one-time passcode via an authenticator app.
-Two options are supported : "TOTP" for time one-time passcode, and "HOTP" for HMAC-based one-time passcode.
+Two :attr:`OTP methods <canaille.core.configuration.CoreSettings.OTP_METHOD>` are supported: ``TOTP`` for time-based one-time passcode, and ``HOTP`` for HMAC-based one-time passcode.
 In case of lost token, TOTP/HOTP authentication can be reset by users with :attr:`user management permission <canaille.core.configuration.Permission.MANAGE_USERS>`.
-If a :class:`mail server <canaille.core.configuration.SMTPSettings>` is configured and the :attr:`email one-time passcode feature <canaille.core.configuration.CoreSettings.EMAIL_OTP>` is enabled, then users will need to authenticate themselves via a one-time passcode sent to their primary email address.
+If a :class:`mail server <canaille.core.configuration.SMTPSettings>` is configured and the ``email`` authentication factor is enabled, then users will need to authenticate themselves via a one-time passcode sent to their primary email address.
-If a :class:`smpp server <canaille.core.configuration.SMPPSettings>` is configured and the :attr:`sms one-time passcode feature <canaille.core.configuration.CoreSettings.SMS_OTP>` is enabled, then users will need to authenticate themselves via a one-time passcode sent to their primary phone number.
+If a :class:`smpp server <canaille.core.configuration.SMPPSettings>` is configured and the ``sms`` authentication factor is enabled, then users will need to authenticate themselves via a one-time passcode sent to their primary phone number.
 If the :attr:`FIDO2 feature <canaille.core.configuration.CoreSettings.AUTHENTICATION_FACTORS>` includes ``fido2``, then users can authenticate using security keys (USB keys, biometric devices, etc.) via the WebAuthn standard.
 Users can register multiple security keys from their profile settings, and the number of keys per user can be limited with :attr:`~canaille.core.configuration.CoreSettings.FIDO_MAX_CREDENTIALS`.